Quick Answer

 - Ad interface is complicated and overwhelming for first-time users

-- Fake review attacks and fake enquiries are a genuine problem
+- Fake review attacks and fake enquiries are a real problem

 - Platform reputation is declining with younger customers